Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 The first step seems obvious, but it is one that many businesses fail to leverage completely.

-If you are just filling out the basics, you are missing out on a bunch of valuable Facebook real estate.
+If you are just filling out the basics, you are missing out on a bunch of valuable Facebook real estate and miss increasing Facebook conversion rates.

 You can add tons of information to your Facebook page including your website, Twitter handle, email, phone number, videos, photos, jobs, and much, much more.